 She joined BI in the summer of 2011 after graduating from Columbia University's School of Journalism and holds a BA from Columbia University, where she finished her undergraduate education in 2008.

-She contributes to "Marketplace," a radio show from American Public Media, and can be seen on MSNBC and CNN.
+American Public Media, and can be seen on MSNBC and CNN.